John Gill

 ** Ian Tuttle: ** How do you...
 So I hate to use the term older, but compared to a 20 year old, how do you experience your changes in your body and your ability and what is it like aging as a competitive athlete?

-How much do you how much do you ride in an average week?
+How much do you ride in an average week?
 And I know this can vary greatly, but let's say like across a year, what do you think your average week is?

 What kind of time does that look like?